 Help your child send thank-you notes

-Thank you notes never go out of style.
+Thank you notes never go out of style and they’re the right thing to do, not matter what your child’s age.
 They’re a tangible act of good manners and teach kiddos gratitude.

 Reflect on the experience